livekit/components-js/docs/docs/generated-docs/react/component/participanttile.md

 # ParticipantTile

-The ParticipantTile component is the base utility wrapper for displaying a visual representation of a participant.
-This component can be used as a child of the `TrackLoop` component or by spreading a track reference as properties.
+The `ParticipantTile` component is the base utility wrapper for displaying a visual representation of a participant.
+This component can be used as a child of the `TrackLoop` component or by passing a track reference as property.

 ## Import